MFA everywhere

 These apps generate 6-digit codes that refresh every 30 seconds.
-Better than SMS (SIM swapping risk).
+More resistant than SMS, which is vulnerable to SIM swapping.

 Tool